tango-controls/rfc/2/README.md

 * The Device Class MAY have one or more Device instance.
 * The Device Class MAY have one or several Property, called Class Property.

-* The Device SHALL expose (provide access to) all Attributes, Pipes and Commands defined by its Device Class.
+* The Device SHALL have all Attributes, Pipes and Commands defined by its Device Class.

 ### Device Interface